Sanctions and Outcomes

 Can I have sanctions from more than one university department?

 Yes.
-For instance, if you reside in University Housing, are a member of a Greek organization, or are an athlete, you may have consequences from Residence Life, Fraternity and Sorority Life, or the Athletic Department along with your sanctions from a hearing officer or sanctioning panel.
+For instance, if you reside in University Housing, are a member of a Greek organization, or are an athlete, you may have consequences from Residence Life, Fraternity and Sorority Life, or the Athletic Department along with your sanctions from a Case Resolution Coordinator or sanctioning panel.

 What if I fail to complete my sanctions?